LouisBrunner/valgrind-macos/README_XML_OUTPUT.txt

    TEXT  is arbitrary text.
    HEX64 is a 64-bit hexadecimal number, with leading "0x".

+Text strings are escaped so as to remove the <, > and & characters which would otherwise mess up parsing.
+They are replaced respectively with the standard encodings "&lt;", "&gt;" and "&amp;" respectively.
+Note this is not (yet) done throughout, only for function names in
+<frame>..</frame> tags-pairs.

 TOPLEVEL
 --------

+The first line output is always this:

+   <?xml version="1.0"?>

-All output is contained within the tag-pair <valgrindoutput>.
+All remaining output is contained within the tag-pair
+<valgrindoutput>.

 Inside that, the first entity is an indication of the protocol version.
 This is provided so that existing parsers can identify XML